-- Grass-fed animals have higher Omega 3 content in meat, making it more heart-healthy for us to eat;
+- Grass-fed animals have higher Omega 3 fatty acid content in muscle tissue, making it more heart-healthy for human consumers;

-- Greatly lowers feed costs, allowing us to raise high quality meat at a lower cost.
+- Feed costs are greatly reduced, enabling MFFC to raise high quality meat at a lower cost.

 Photo courtesy of Aaron Lamp